 By developing a relevant and appealing graphic, you draw attention to your content and demonstrate to your target audience that you understand and know what they want.
 This has numerous SEO benefits as well.

 7. Long-tail keywords

-You can only profit from your paid ads if you find the proper keywords.
-It is also vital financially because selecting the appropriate keyword for your paid campaign is critical to your success.
+You can only profit from paid ads if you find the proper keywords.
+It is also financially vital because selecting the appropriate keyword for your paid campaign is critical to success.

 Assume you own an eCommerce site that sells skin care products.
 If you refine your search to 90 days, we can learn more about what is popular in skin care right now.

-It indicates that people are looking for hyaluronic acid for skin therapy during the winter.
+It indicates that people seek hyaluronic acid for skin therapy during the winter.
 If we’re not currently offering it in our skincare, this shows that it’s time to start.

 This would appeal to our target demographic, and we know the keyword is trending, so sponsored search volume should be plentiful.